Featured Resource

 Here are five common types of unconscious bias to watch for in schools, along with strategies to address them:

 Beauty bias occurs when individuals are judged based on appearance.
-This bias can manifest as body shaming or discrimination, and students may experience it unknowingly.
+This bias can manifest as body shaming or bullying, and students may experience it unknowingly.

 Consider: